rohank36/f1/betting_odds.md

 Ver -138
 Ham +600

+Note:
-Note: Bets were observed around 4pm (qualifying already happened, earlier in the day).
+- Bets were observed around 4pm (qualifying already happened, earlier in the day).
 At roughly 11:43pm, the odds across all sites were the same as they were at 4pm.
+- Throughout the race the bets were the same as the day before when recorded (this is on Bet MGM)

 Top 3 bets have better payout becasue of lower chance compared to top 6 and top 10 bets.